elebow/efictopub/README.md

     * all submissions from author matching a regex
     * all submissions linked on a wiki page
   * Fanfiction.net
+  * Archive of our Own
   * WordPress
   * SpaceBattles forums
     * specify one or more threadmark categories
     * multiple ordering options
       * chronologically by post date, with all the categories interleaved
       * sequentially by category (eg, all the main story followed by all the omakes)
-* Can include posted comments, or just comment chains that include an author response
+* Can include all comments, or just comment chains that include an author response
 * Produces standard EPUB files
 * Generates text-only covers for visibility in e-reader libraries
 * Maintains a local archive in JSON format for integration with other tools
 * Uses git to manage local archive history

-## Show me some usage examples
+## CLI usage examples

 ```sh
 # Reddit submissions containing "next" links